Knowledge Management is the process of capturing, distributing, and effectively putting knowledge into action to increase organizational performance.

 For various reasons, these changes challenge airports, regardless of size.
 Airports are having to focus on ways of managing and preserving institutional knowledge, yet little guidance is available for the unique issues airport organizations face.

-The objective of this research is to provide guidance in the form of practical approaches and solutions that any airport can use to facilitate active and continuous knowledge management.
-This guidance shall be easily implementable, applicable to all levels of the organization and should address, at a minimum:
+The objective of this research was to provide guidance in the form of practical approaches and solutions that any airport can use to facilitate active and continuous knowledge management.
+This guidance shall be easily implementable, applicable to all levels of the organization and addresses:

 The Why: a business case for encouraging knowledge management;

 The Who: all stakeholders (contributors, curators, and consumers);

 The What: the different types of airport institutional and practical knowledge;